 The operations available on the files and folders in the projects include validation, well-form check and XSLT transformation.

-<oXygen/> introduces a new innovative concept called Master Files which simplifies the configuration and development of XML projects.
+oXygen introduces an innovative concept called Master Files which simplifies the configuration and development of XML projects.
 Master Files are the roots of import/include tree of modules.
 They are defined at project level and are automatically used to determine the context for: validation, editing (content-completion and outliner), refactoring and component search operations.
 This support is available for XSD, XSL and RNG modules.

 When you edit a module after defining the master files, you have the following benefits:

-<oXygen/> provides a quick way to locate and open files from the project or from the current DITA Map, based on an index of the project file paths and DITA map references.
-The new action is available as part of the File menu.
+oXygen provides a quick way to locate and open files from the project or from the current DITA Map, based on an index of the project file paths and DITA map references.
+This action is available as part of the File menu.